JordanDworaczyk/BTCPriceBot/.github/PULL_REQUEST_TEMPLATE.md

 #4.
-Have you tested the bot without with out it crashing for a continuous 24hrs?
+Have you tested the bot without it crashing for a continuous 24 hrs?
 - [ ] Yes
 - [ ] No
   - [ ] The team discussed the changes, and decided that the changes did not reqiure it.